MicrosoftCloudEssentials-LearningHub/Fabric-Date-Hierarchy-Accelerator/README.md

     - A Power BI dataset (if using Power BI experience).

         <img width="700" alt="image" src="https://github.com/user-attachments/assets/a783661f-3cc1-4582-b211-27b14f1f3a96">
+### Fabric Notebooks (Option 2)

+`PySpark`

+1. Create a new notebook in your Fabric workspace (choose PySpark kernel).
+2. Paste the content of the cells as shown in this notebook, or upload the notebook.
+3. Run all cells to generate and save the date table.
+4. Schedule the notebook in a Data Pipeline for automation.
+5. Connect your Power BI dataset or other Fabric workloads to the Lakehouse table.

+`or T-SQL`

+1. Create a new notebook in Fabric (choose T-SQL kernel) or use a T-SQL script activity in a pipeline.
+2. Paste and run the script.
+3. The table dbo.DateTable will be created in your Lakehouse or Warehouse.
+4. Connect Power BI or other Fabric workloads to this table.

+## Best Practices

+- Version Control: If you are using a notebook, connect your Fabric workspace to GitHub or Azure DevOps to enable version control for the notebook.
+- Schedule/Automate: Use Fabric Data Pipelines to schedule the notebook execution (e.g., daily, weekly).
+- Consume in Power BI or Other Fabric Workloads: Use the generated Lakehouse table as a source in Power BI datasets, Data Warehouses, or other Fabric experiences.
+- CI/CD Integration: Use Fabric’s Git integration for code review, pull requests, and automated deployment.

 <div align="center">
   <h3 style="color: #4CAF50;">Total Visitors</h3>